goldenll/little_esty_shop/README.md

 # little_esty_shop
 # Coupon Codes

-This project is an extension of the Little Esty Shop group project.
-You will add functionality for merchants to create coupons for their shop.
+This solo project is an extension of the Little Esty Shop group project.
+I added functionality to an e-commerce store to allow merchants to create coupons for their shop.

 # Learning Goals
  - Write migrations to create tables and relationships between tables